 The most common way to celebrate Carnevale is to go to a festa di Carnevale (Carnival party).
 Such a party is usually una festa per bambini (a kids’ party) and kids always wear maschere (masks) or un costume di Carnevale (a Carnival costume) to attend such events.

 These parties can be held a scuola (at school) or a casa (at home) and kids have a lot of fun playing and throwing coriandoli (confetti) and stelle filanti (streamers) at each other.
 They also use trombette (party horns) to make a lot of noise.

 Something that is very common at Carnevale is farsi gli scherzi (to play pranks).
 As a matter of fact, we also have a saying which goes: “A Carnevale ogni scherzo vale” (Anything goes at Carnival).

-I hope you’ll find these post useful.
+I hope you’ll find this post useful.
 If you like this kind of vocabulary posts, I have written one about Christmas and another one about the tradition of aperitivo.
-If you have specific requests of topics and themes, just leave a comment here below or send me an email at cinzia@instantlyitaly.
+If you have specific requests for topics and themes, just leave a comment here below or send me an email at cinzia@instantlyitaly.